Give

 ‘The doctor looked at my eye and said, “I can give you a 50/50 chance of ever seeing out of that left eye again” but I said, “I want to be a pilot.”
 He said, “It’s not going to happen!”

-‘That very same day, the best microsurgeon / eye specialist in the Southern Hemisphere happened to visit to the hospital.
+‘That very same day, the best microsurgeon / eye specialist in the Southern Hemisphere happened to visit the hospital.
 My doctor called him in and he took a look.
 He said, “Yes, I can do that.”
 Thanks to many prayers by a lot of people, by the end of the day I was in a hospital bed with a patch over my eye.

 ‘Now I’ve actually got better vision in the left eye than I do in my right!
 God did a miracle so that I could keep preparing to be a pilot!’